i-jurij/SimpleCMS/README.md

 After creating service page you can add categories and services to page.
 Also admin panel has items for creating and editing categories and services.

-After creating the page - open files in your edoitor or IDE and edit.
+After creating the page - open files in your editor or IDE and edit.
 Also put route in routes/web.php.

+table master_service:
+master_id
+service_id